glivers/rachie/README.md

 ## What is Rachie?

 Rachie is a simple, lightweight PHP framework that helps you build web applications without the complexity of larger frameworks.
-If Laravel feels too heavy and pure PHP feels too raw, Rachie is your sweet spot.
+If most frameworks feels too heavy and pure PHP feels too raw, Rachie is your sweet spot.

 ## Key Features